kazu80/Ticktock/README.md

 # Ticktock.web.js

 ## Features
 I created a module that makes it easy to make a clock.
-Introduction We aimed to make analog clocks easy on the Web.
+Introduction I aimed to make analog clocks easy on the Web.

 ## Installation